 If desired, the peroral pneumocolon technique may be attempted at the end of a small bowel follow through.
-The colon is insufflated with gas to try to reflux gas into the terminal ileum and allow double contrast images (gas and enteric contrast) of the terminal ileum.
+The colon is insufflated with gas to try to reflux gas into the terminal ileum and allow double contrast images (gas and ingested oral contrast) of the terminal ileum.

 Some practitioners use metoclopramide to increase small bowel motility and shorten the exam.
 The compromise is that evaluation of bowel distension and native bowel motility is decreased.

 Some practitioners use a modified bowel preparation to try to clear the right colon.